bromaniac/k8s-tools/volumefollower/README.md

     - Which node it's attached to
     - What pods are using the PVC
     - Volume details and status
+  3. Deploy a pod on a specific node

 # Usage: